BCCVL/BCCVL/README.rst

   # ./downloadrlibs.sh

+  Go to http://www.cs.princeton.edu/~schapire/maxent/ and download a copy of maxent.jar and place it in salt/roots/salt/prod/worker

-  Otherwise it's the same steps as above
+  The last steps are the same steps as above

   # vagrant up worker
   # vagrant ssh worker